BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 !dbattle(["Wilbur",:XENGRUNT_M,0], ["Hayleigh",:XENGRUNT_F,0], "Grassy Terrain")

-Return to the old woman in the hotel, who'll let you battle to catch **Minccino!**
+Return to the old woman in the hotel, who'll let you battle to catch **Minccino**!

 Especially if you've been catching all the Pokemon so far, you probably will have enough AP to get the Golden Hammer.
 This makes it so we don't need to teach Rock Smash to any Pokemon in order to smash rocks!